scalawithcats/scala-with-cats/src/pages/monoids/scalaz.md

 ~~~
 </div>

 Well done!
 SuperAdder's market share continues to grow, and now there is demand for additional functionality.
 People now want to add `List[Option[Int]]`.
 Change `add` so this is possible.
-The SuperAdder code base is of the highest quality, so make sure there is no code duplication:
+The SuperAdder code base is of the highest quality, so make sure there is no code duplication.

 <div class="solution">
 Now there is a use case for `Monoids`.
 We need a single method that adds `Ints` and instances of `Option[Int]`.
 We can write this as a generic method that accepts an implicit `Monoid` as a parameter: